|QUARTER||ONLINE APPLICATION||SUPPLEMENTAL MATERIALS|

 - AACN Essentials of Master Education

-We offer one-on-one personal or telephone admissions advising for prospective MN students.
-Please contact the Nursing program office to schedule an appointment.
+We offer one-on-one in person or telephone admissions advising for prospective MN students.
+Please call 253.692.4470 to schedule an appointment or click on the button below.